tgdrive/teldrive-docs/docs/cli/run.md

 ### JWT Authentication
 **`--jwt-allowed-users`**
-List of usernames allowed to access the service.
+List of Telegram usernames allowed to access the service.

 **`--jwt-secret`**
 Secret key for JWT token signing (required).